saadaf-m/UX-Project1/README.md

 Note that most pain points fall into 4 categories:
 1. Financial: User problems related to money.
-    - _(E.g., Opening an article only to be blocked by a paywall)_
+    - _Opening an article only to be blocked by a paywall_
-2. Product: Quality issues related to the product. _(E.g., Norman doors)_
+2. Product: Quality issues related to the product. _Norman doors_
 3. Process: Frustrations that stop the user going from point A to point B.
-    - _(E.g., Shopping online and struggling to get the item you want to check out)_
+    - _Shopping online and struggling to get the item you want to check out_
 4. Support: When users interact with your product, they might have questions.
 If they can't find answers to their questions, they won't feel supported.
-    - _(E.g., Customer service info that’s hidden on a website)_
+    - _Customer service info that’s hidden on a website_